-- Where to get this information? - Ask the responsible agricultural advisor from the certifying standard or company - Ask local, regional, national authorities and research institutes - Contact local or national wildlife or natureprotection NGOs - On the following homepage the World's most adverse Invasive Alien Species have been identified www.issg.org/worst100_species.html - Manage identified alien invasive species with appropriate practices.
-Further information are provided by the certifying standard/company - During importing and exporting of products ensure that no alien invasive species enter or leave the farm (minimum visual inspection) - Report cases or presence of invasive species on your land to regional environmental protection agencies - Do not dispose invasive plant species and any of their parts or remnants in aquatic ecosystems
+- Where to get this information? - Ask the responsible agricultural advisor from the certifying standard or company - Ask local, regional, national authorities and research institutes - Contact local or national wildlife or natureprotection NGOs - On the following homepage the world's most adverse invasive alien species have been identified www.issg.org/worst100_species.html - Manage identified alien invasive species with appropriate practices.
+Further information are provided by the certifying standard/company

+- During importing and exporting of products ensure that no alien invasive species enter or leave the farm (minimum visual inspection) - Report cases or presence of invasive species on your land to regional environmental protection agencies - Do not dispose invasive plant species and any of their parts or remnants in aquatic ecosystems - Exchange information and raise awareness among the local population on potential risks and trends regarding exotic species etc.

-6. Very good agriculture practices for more biodiversity
+6. Agroecological practices for more biodiversity